petergregg/Content/Blog/Articles/Functional Test a dotnet core Web API.md

   - Web API
 ---

-# Functional Test a C# dotnet core Web API
+# Functional Test a dotnet core Web API

 In this article, you will learn how to functional test a dotnet core Web API project with an SQL database using Visual Studio and xUnit.